w3c/wai-wcag-supplemental/README.md

 * “About“ page - information about what COGA Design Patterns are
 * “All” page - lists all individual patterns, separated by Objective

-Secondly, the patterns themselves, are in the `_patterns` directory.
-They are recognised by Jekyll as a “collection”.
+Secondly, the patterns and objectives themselves.
+Patterns are in `_patterns` directory.
+Objectives are in the `_objectives` directory.
+They are both recognised by Jekyll as collections.

 ## Adding a pattern